Barrett Strong: Motown trailblazer and hitmaker, dies at 81

 It was only when Gladys Knight & The Pips sped the song up, putting a lighter spin on its aching melody, that it got the seal of approval.

-Their version reached number two in 1967; and Gaye's dark, hypnotic reading of the track was buried as an album track - until E Rodney Jones, a DJ at Chicago's WVON radio station put it on air.
+Their version reached number two in the US in 1967; and Gaye's dark, hypnotic reading of the track was buried as an album track - until E Rodney Jones, a DJ at Chicago's WVON radio station put it on air.

 After the song aired for the first time, Jones told Motown marketing man Phil Jones that "the phones lit up".
 It was released 11 months after the Pips' version and became Motown's biggest-selling single.